Which medications are considered drugs? – Effects, risks and dependence explained

 Dependency potential: high

-Hardly prescribed today, because of the high risk of overdose.
+Hardly prescribed today due to the high risk of overdose.

 7. Antihistamines (H1 blockers)